Computing the Committor with the Committor: an Anatomy of the Transition State Ensemble: Results

 The final test of our method is the study of the chignolin protein in solution, which is able to fold in a stable hairpin structure.
 Luckily, the unbiased 106-${\mu}s$-long trajectory performed by the D.E.
 Shaw group using a special purpose machine~\cite{lindorff2011fast} is available and provides a precious benchmark for our calculations.

-In this case, we use as descriptors all the 45 distances that connect the 10 $\alpha$ carbons as done in Ref.~\cite{ray2023deep}.
-After reaching convergence, with a simulation that lasted only 1 ns, we collected a large number of TSE configurations that, at a visual inspection, appear to be very close to those obtained in the much longer unbiased dynamics of Ref.~\cite{lindorff2011fast}.
+In this case, we use as descriptors all the 45 distances that connect the 10 $\alpha$-carbons as done in Ref.~\cite{ray2023deep}.
+After reaching convergence \enrico{ of our procedure, by analyzing the 40-ns-long simulations of final iteration}, we collected a large number of TSE configurations that, at a visual inspection, appear to be very close to those obtained in the much longer unbiased dynamics of Ref.~\cite{lindorff2011fast}.
 In fact, we find that in all TSE configurations, the hairpin bend ($4\,$-$\,7$) is formed, and the two prongs of the hairpin are roughly aligned.
 However, the two protein segments ($1\,$-$\,4$) and ($7\,$-$\,10$) exhibit a variety of conformational arrangements, as depicted in Fig.~\ref{fig:chignolin}.
 Luckily, the large number of TSE configurations we were able to collect allowed a statistically meaningful analysis of the TSE to be carried out and the apparent disorder to be understood.